 Be personally and fully engaged in this process

 As CEO, you are the CTS (Chief Talent Scout) for the company.
-You, more than anyone can define the standard for “what good looks like”, in your recruitment process, and for every candidate your company will consider.
+You, more than anyone can define the standard for “what good looks like”, in your recruitment process, and for every candidate you will consider for your team.
 As Paul Thomson of Scottish American relates, “No one will ever be as passionate as you are about the company.
 No one can articulate the vision and potential opportunity.
 The percentage of your time you spend on it is how important it is to you”.
-Another searcher explained, “Having the CEO get personally involved, even in non-management hires/recruiting efforts, is somewhat rare, and as a result many candidates appreciate the personal touch/involvement.”

 As with any “process”, look for systems that can frame and focus your recruitment efforts.
 Max Sadler of Inman Square Capital found that the use of Topgrading, an online process tool, helped streamline the recruiting funnel and allowed the candidates to provide much of the information up front without a lot of administrative hand-holding.
 A more digestible Topgrading process is in the book “Who”, by Geoff Smart.

-Searchers Mike Zani and Daniel Muzquiz of Phoenix Strategies purchased Predictive Index Worldwide (http://www.predictiveindex.com/) a tool to determine the “fit” of candidates to various positions and to understand the interpersonal dynamics between team members and their managers.
+Searchers Mike Zani and Daniel Muzquiz of Phoenix Strategies purchased Predictive Index Worldwide (http://www.predictiveindex.com/) a tool to determine the “fit” of candidates to various positions and to understand the interpersonal dynamics between team members.
 John Menzel, who purchased Fiberglass Industries, has used the PI for over a decade, feels “It is the most important hiring tool I have come across to support the candidate evaluation process.”

 This does not necessarily mean that you have to do it yourself.
 There are outside professionals who are very skilled at the recruiting process.
 For executive and management hires, you want to spend a good amount of time with the recruiter explaining what characteristics you are looking for, your recruitment process, and reasons for previous failures.
 You also want to provide access to the new hire’s peers so the recruiter can get a sense of how functional your team is, and how the new hire will be on-boarded.
 Max Sadler at Inman Square says he succeeded by “Using excellent, retained recruiters whom I have a relationship with for key hires.”
 Others have had poor luck with recruiters, so don’t put all your eggs in this basket.